engr101staff/engr101matlab/_sources/functions_and_data/peer-in.rst

   :author: Joe Hummel
   :practice: T

   Write a MaxSpeed function that takes the length of a sailboat (in feet) and returns the maximum speed of that boat (in MPH).
-Equation: :code: '1.3 * sqrt(L)'
+Equation: 1.3 * sqrt(L)

   - .. code-block:: matlab